biscuit-auth/biscuit/SPECIFICATIONS.md

 from the `symbols` field of each block, starting from the `authority` block and all the following blocks, ordered by their index.

-The verifier will create a Datalog "world", and add to this world:
+The verifier will create a Datalog "world", and add to this world its own facts and rules: ambient data from the request, lists of users and roles, etc.
 - the facts from the authority block
 - the rules from the authority block
 - for each following block:
   - add the facts from the block.
-If it finds an `authority` or `ambient` fact, it stops there and returns an error
   - add the rules from the block.
-If it finds a rule generating `authority` or `ambient` facts, it stops there and returns an error checking that those facts are not `authority` or `ambient` facts

 ##### Revocation identifiers